jiinjeong/CSVolunteer/README.md

       }
     * However, this is not the best method for the following reasons:
       * It requires time-consuming computations.
-      * If you decide to change the one value, you must recalculate the others to compensate.
+      * If you decide to change one value, you must recalculate the others to compensate.
       * It may be difficult to include a border of a significant width because border width cannot be measured in percentages.
     * Is there a better option?
 Yes!
 We can use automatic margins!
   * Automatic margins